 The business is majority-owned by its employees, and all staff are encouraged to invest in it.
 We view this positively, as it means the managers and staff share a long-term view and it aligns their interests, and that of the business as a whole, with investors.

 The fund is available for an annual ongoing charge of 0.89%.
-This is higher than many others in the UK Smaller Companies sector, and so the managers have a higher hurdle to deliver a positive return.
 The HL platform fee of up to 0.45% per year also applies.

-The fund’s long-term performance record has been exceptional.
-Over the past 10 years it’s returned 310.6%* vs 228.1% for the IA UK Smaller Companies sector average.
-Our analysis suggests this is the result of great stock picking, particularly within sectors like consumer discretionary, healthcare and financials.
+The fund’s long-term performance record has been strong with the fund significantly outperforming its benchmark since Paul Jordan became manager of the fund.
+Over the last five years, it’s returned 67.43%* vs 50.30% for the IA UK Smaller Companies sector average.
+Our analysis suggests this is the result of strong stock selection, especially in the healthcare and technology sectors.
 Remember past performance doesn’t indicate future returns.

 |Annual percentage growth|